voidcrew/Voidcrew-LRP/README.md

 See the footer of [code/__DEFINES/tgs.dm](./code/__DEFINES/tgs.dm) and [code/modules/tgs/LICENSE](./code/modules/tgs/LICENSE) for the MIT license.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

-All assets located in the `goon` and `whitesands/goon` directory are under a [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
-Assets created by Goonstation.